isyq/logger/README.md

 ## Note:

 Heap size should be largger than 0x200, otherwise system can't work well since the core function is vprintf which requires a big heap size.

+I set over-sampling parameter to 10 from 12 of SCB component, to fit for most baud rates.

+I set IMO to 24 MHz as some special reasons, it should also OK for other frequency.
+I don't test them. :-)